dashnowlab/lab-website/team/index.md

 # Join us

-We are currently recruiting postdocs, staff scientists and students.
+Applications are welcome for postdocs, staff scientists and students.
 If you're passionate about rare disease genomics and computational method development, please get in touch!

 - **Postdoc** candidates please email Harriet Dashnow and include:
   - A summary of your career and research goals